1988–89 Southampton F.C. season: Background and transfers

 After two seasons as the club's top scorer, Colin Clarke was sold to Queens Park Rangers for a record £800,000 partway through 1988–89.

 After Clarke's sale, Micky Adams was signed from Leeds United for £250,000.
 He would go on to make over 150 appearances for the Saints during a five-year spell.

 Southampton manager Chris Nicholl made two key signings in the summer ahead of the 1988–89 season.
 First, in June, he brought in centre-back Russell Osman from Leicester City (with whom he'd been relegated to the Second Division just over a year before) for £325,000.
 The next month, he signed striker Paul Rideout – who had spent a year in Southampton's youth system as a youngster – from Italian side Bari for £350,000.
 Nicholl also sold five players during the summer – Craig Maskell and Allen Tankard moved to Third Division sides Huddersfield Town and Wigan Athletic, respectively; centre-back Kevin Bond returned to Bournemouth in the Second Division; midfielder Andy Townsend was sold for £300,000 to top-flight rivals Norwich City; and striker Gordon Hobson moved to Lincoln City, who had recently been promoted to the Fourth Division.

 After a poor run of form leading up to the new year, Southampton attempted to sign Yugoslavian defender Miloš Drizić from FK Rad in January, but the application for his work permit was rejected by the Football Association.
 The next month, they instead signed Neil Ruddock from newly promoted Millwall for a fee of £250,000.
 In March, out-of-favour striker Colin Clarke was sold to Queens Park Rangers after a short loan spell at Bournemouth, bringing in £800,000 to the club for further signings.
-With an extra £200,000 investment from the club, Nicholl signed experienced midfielder Barry Horne from local rivals Portsmouth for a new club record fee of £750,000, brought in centre-back Micky Adams from Leeds United for £200,000, and added young right-back Jason Dodd to the squad for £50,000 from non-league club Bath City.
+With an extra £200,000 investment from the club, Nicholl signed experienced midfielder Barry Horne from local rivals Portsmouth for a new club record fee of £750,000, brought in left-back Micky Adams from Leeds United for £200,000, and added young right-back Jason Dodd to the squad for £50,000 from non-league club Bath City.